R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 - Access to a GitHub repository with GitHub Actions enabled.

-- Permission to modify GitHub Actions workflows.

-- Awareness of the ethical implications of testing in a controlled environment.

 ## Instructions

-1. **Setup** : Create a new Github repository.
+1. **Repo Creation** : Create a new Github repository.

 2. **Configuration** : Inside the new repo, create the `.github/workflows` repo.

-3. **Execute** : Inside the workflow repo create a yaml file called `vulnerable.yaml` and copy the following inside:
+3. **Action Manifest** : Inside the workflow repo create a yaml file called `vulnerable.yaml` and copy the following inside:
 ```yaml
 name: command-injection-demo
 on: